kngott/amrex/Docs/sphinx_documentation/source/GPU.rst

     GpuArray<Real,AMREX_SPACEDIM> CellSizeArray () const noexcept;
     GpuArray<Real,AMREX_SPACEDIM> InvCellSizeArray () const noexcept;

-Alternatively, we can copy the data into a GPU safe class that can be passed by value to GPU kernels.
+Alternatively, :cpp:`Geometry` data can be copied into a GPU safe class that can be passed by value to GPU kernels.
 This class is called :cpp:`GeometryData`, which is created by calling :cpp:`Geometry::data()`.
 The accessor functions of :cpp:`GeometryData` are identical to :cpp:`Geometry`.

 .. _sec:gpu:classes:basefab: